What is Wilkinson Catalyst?

 Catalytic Hydrogenation of Alkenes

-Wilkinson catalyst is widely used in the hydrogenation process.
-It adds the molecular hydrogen t the unsaturated carbon in the compound.
-It preferably adds the hydrogen at the less hindered carbon.
+The Wilkinson catalyst is widely used in the hydrogenation process.
+It adds molecular hydrogen to the unsaturated carbon in the compound.
+It preferably adds hydrogen to the less hindered carbon.

 Catalytic Hydrogenation Mechanism